 Y’all already know how we feel about toning.
 At cocokind, we see it as an essential part of any skincare routine because it helps balance your skin’s pH (which can easily be disturbed by harsh cleansers and makeup removers).

 Additionally, toning serves as a second cleansing step.
-It helps eliminate any dirt, makeup, or grime left over from your initial cleanse, which is why it absolutely must come directly after cleansing.
+It helps eliminate any dirt, makeup, or grime left over from your initial cleanse.

 These k-beauty staples prep your skin for the next steps in your routine, by kickstarting the hydration process and helping your skin absorb subsequent products more readily.
 Your skin after using an essence is like a slightly damp sponge - much more prepared to absorb moisture than a completely dry sponge.